 · We’ll help determine if you are covered for substance abuse treatment.

 · We’ll help determine what kind of treatment and how much is covered.

 · Aetna health insurance is accepted by almost every treatment center in the U.S., so we’ll identify which ones will work best with your policy.

 The Northbound Addiction Treatment Services Promise

-We won’t recommend a drug and alcohol rehab facility unless it meets or exceeds our own standards of what comprises an effective, comprehensive and client-centered program.
+We won’t recommend a drug and alcohol rehab treatment facility unless it meets or exceeds our own standards of what comprises an effective, comprehensive and client-centered treatment program.
 At Northbound Addiction Treatment Services, we’ve been in your shoes and understand what you’re going through.
 Sometimes what you think you need for your recovery isn’t necessarily what’s going to work best.